 Ye Olde Watling

-Ye Olde Watling is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+Ye Olde Watling is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.

 In some places we may need to be flexible with our opening hours.
 Please check before you visit by heading to the Ye Olde Watling Facebook page.